Johnson & Johnson wins California lawsuit claiming asbestos in talc caused cancer

 (Reuters) - A California jury on Thursday ruled in favor of Johnson & Johnson in a lawsuit by a woman who said she developed the cancer mesothelioma after being exposed to asbestos in the company’s talc-based products including J&J’s Baby Powder.

-The Los Angeles Superior Court jury’s verdict came in the first trial centering on claims that J&J’s talc products contained asbestos.
+The Los Angeles Superior Court jury’s verdict, watched by a Reuters reporter through an online broadcast by Courtroom View Network, came in the first trial centering on claims that J&J’s talc products contained asbestos.

 J&J is separately battling thousands of cases claiming those products can cause ovarian cancer.

-The verdict was watched by Reuters through an online broadcast by Courtroom View Network.

-Tina Herford sued J&J, saying she developed mesothelioma after using J&J talcum powder products that her lawyers claimed contained asbestos.
+The lawsuit was filed by Tina Herford, who said she developed mesothelioma after using J&J talcum powder products that her lawyers claimed contained asbestos.

+“Johnson’s Baby Powder has been around since 1894 and it does not contain asbestos or cause mesothelioma or ovarian cancer,” J&J said.

 J&J continues to fight lawsuits by around 5,500 plaintiffs nationally asserting talc-related claims.
 Most of the plaintiffs are women who say J&J failed to warn them about the risk of developing ovarian cancer from the products.